AntidoteDB/AntidoteDB-documentation/deployment/kubernetes/README.md

 - linux: ~/.minikube/config/config.json
 - windows: C:/user/\<userX\>/.minikube/config/config.json

-Configure minikube to make it more suitable for testing to deploy Antidote:
+Configure minikube to make it more suitable for testing to deploy Antidote.
+The following flags might be useful:
 - insecure registries: start minikube with the insecure-registry flag, e.g.: `minikube start --insecure-registry="hostname:port"`.
 - give minikube more cpus and memory to use, by using the flags --cpus, --memory, e.g.: `minikube start --cpus 6 --memory 8192`.
 You can also edit the configuration file to add these flags to every `minikube start` command.

 Note that you have to restart (delete, start) minikube to make these configuration changes valid. `minikube stop` is not sufficient.

-## Deployment
+## Deployment Schema: Example

 **Requirements:**
-- Kubernetes Version 1.16 and higher.
+- Kubernetes Version 1.16 and higher (The startup probe is only available for versions 1.16 and higher).
-- Antidote Version 0.2.0 and higher.
+- Antidote Version 0.2.0 and higher (This schema was tested for versions 0.2.0 and 0.2.2; refer to the example in the example section).

-In the deployment of Antidote on a Kubernetes-cluster we need the following Kubernetes objects:
+In this deployment schema for Antidote on a kubernetes-cluster we need the following Kubernetes objects:

 For the kubernetes objects that will define the antidote data center:
 - [HeadlessService](#headlessService)